 Should I butterfly the Shrimp?

 This is a matter of personal preference.
 In restaurants, shrimp are often butterflied to make them look bigger.
-The trade-off is that they cook faster and the time it takes to get them that perfect golden brown might just overcook the shrimp a little.
+The trade-off is that they cook faster, and the time it takes to get them that perfect golden brown might just overcook the shrimp a little.

 When you’re served shrimp that aren’t butterflied, you’ve found a restaurant that is more concerned with preserving the natural sweetness of the shrimp.
 And trust me, that’s a good thing.

-How do I make Restaurant-Style Crispy Fried Shrimp?
+How to make Crispy Fried Shrimp

 The first step in making restaurant-style fried shrimp is dipping the peeled and cleaned shrimp in an egg wash.

-You can make an egg wash many different ways and there is no right way or wrong way as long as whatever you’re frying gets completely immersed in your choice of egg wash.
+You can make an egg wash many different ways, and there is no right way or wrong way as long as whatever you’re frying gets completely immersed in your choice of egg wash.

 - eggs and buttermilk